openmc-dev/openmc/docs/source/methods/physics.rst

 If the thermal data was processed with :math:`iwt = 1` in NJOY, then the outgoing energy spectra is represented in the ACE data as a set of discrete and equiprobable outgoing energies.
 The procedure to determine the outgoing energy and angle is as such.
 First, the interpolation factor is determined from equation :eq:`sab-interpolation-factor`.
-Then, an outgoing energy bin is sampled from ths uniform distribution and then interpolated between values corresponding to neighboring incoming energies:
+Then, an outgoing energy bin is sampled from a uniform distribution and then interpolated between values corresponding to neighboring incoming energies:

 .. math::